 British River Crossing

 Site of the British Army river crossing to Dolsen's Landing on Friday, October 1, 1813.
-Upon sighting American war ships at the mouth of the Thames River on October 1, 1813, the British Army boarded scows and bateaux near this site.
+Upon sighting American war ships at the mouth of the Thames River on October 1, 1813, the British Army boarded boats called scows and bateaux near this site.

 Forks of the Thames

 On October 2, 1813, Tecumseh began to move his warriors up-river to the Forks.
 He stage a rearguard action at the Forks on October 4 to slow the American advance.
-The skirmish last about two hours.
+The skirmish lasted about two hours.
 Two Americans were killed along with several warriors.
 Tecumseh was struck in the arm by a musket ball.
 The skirmish ended when the American artillery fired their cannon and drove the warriors off, but not before they set fire to the cabin containing the stored arms.

 The mill and outbuildings of John McGregor stood at the rear of this property in 1813.
 The First Nations contingent encamped at this site on the night of October 2 and 3.
-It was here that Tecumseh met with his fellow chiefs to discuss plans to retreat to Fairfield and to stage rearguard action at the Forks the next day to slow the American advance.
+It was here that Tecumseh met with his fellow chiefs to discuss plans to retreat to Fairfield and stage rearguard action at the Forks the next day to slow the American advance.

-Christopher Arnold, a sergeant in the Kent militia and had served at the capture of Fort Detroit, established a mill on this site by 1813.
+Christopher Arnold, a sergeant in the Kent militia who had served at the capture of Fort Detroit, established a mill on this site by 1813.
 The First Nations warriors encamped here on the night of October 4 and crossed to the north side of the Thames River the next morning.
 It's recorded that Tecumseh visited with Arnold and other neighbours that morning.
 He remained at Arnold's Mill until the American cavalry approached, at which time he rode off to join his warriors.

 Sherman's Farm & Kent Military Reenactment Society Garden